GoogleChrome/web.dev/src/site/content/en/blog/how-to-use-local-https/index.md

     The command above does two things:

     - Generates a certificate for the hostname you've specified
-    - Lets mkcert—that you've added as a local CA in Step 2—sign this certificate.
+    - Lets mkcert (that you've added as a local CA in Step 2) sign this certificate.

     Now, your certificate is ready and signed by a certificate authority your browser trusts locally.
 You're almost done, but your server doesn't know about your certificate yet!